Whole House Generator Guide

 Bottom line on whole home generators

 If you can afford one, a whole house generator is one of the most practical purchases you can make for your home.
-A standby generator can provide safety, comfort and peace of mind during emergencies.
+A standby generator can provide safety, comfort, and peace of mind during emergencies.
+The outage data PowerOutage.us has collected since 2016 — spanning events from Winter Storm Uri's near-collapse of the Texas grid to Hurricane Helene's 14-day mountain outages — consistently confirms that the question isn't whether you'll eventually experience a serious outage, but when.

-Take the time to find the size and type of standby generator that best suits your needs and make sure to leave room in the budget for a professional installation.
-You’re likely to get the best deal if you’re willing to shop around for both the generator and the team to install it.
+Take the time to find the size and type of standby generator that best suits your needs, and make sure to leave room in the budget for a professional installation.
+You're likely to get the best deal if you're willing to shop around for both the generator and the team to install it.
+Browse the full for additional resources, comparisons, and guidance.

 FAQs on whole house generators